Bywalks/DarkAngel/README_EN.md

 Copy source code
 cp -r /root/DarkAngel/* /root/darkangel/
 ```

-No permission to mount directory in Docker container
-When running the container:--privileged=true
+The directory mounted in the docker container does not have permission: Solution 1.
+When running the container: --privileged=true; Solution 2.
+The host runs the command: setenforce 0

 ## usage